Guide to Database DevOps

 Now, teams no longer have to wait for DBAs to review the changes until the final phase.
 It’s not only possible but necessary to do this earlier in the process and package all code together.

-Top Database DevOps Challenges
+Top database DevOps challenges

 Then you look at the database team:

-• 91% face challenges accelerating database deployment2
+- 91% face challenges accelerating database deployment

 So, what’s the problem?
 Why do many teams find it so difficult to modernize the full stack in pursuit of a tangible competitive advantage?

 It’s easy to assume that money is the main hurdle.
 This doesn’t seem to be the case.
-According to the 2018 State of DevOps survey, only 10% of respondents cited lack of budget as a barrier to DevOps adoption.1 Here are the main challenges preventing end-to-end DevOps at companies of all sizes:
+According to a State of DevOps survey, only 10% of respondents cited a lack of budget as a barrier to DevOps adoption.
+Building an internal business case for database DevOps that considers the unique needs of every stakeholder helps overcome any budgetary concerns, anyway.

 1. Provisioning data for application testing